aroberge/friendly-traceback-docs/docs/source/adding_exception.rst

    previously.
 For reliability, we should include more than just the name of the Exception.
 Just leave any information about the line and file number out, to avoid making the tests brittle if we were to change either.
-For example, we might discover that a given exception has more than one case (``IndentationError``, for example, has three cases) and we might want to number each individual test file.
 6. We must return the previously captured result for independent testing.
 7. This enables us to run this test by itself, without Pytest.